AndroidNextdoor/aws-kickstarter/README.md

 DevOpsAdmins and PowerUsers are granted access without requiring an active MFA session token.

-As a general rule of thumb, the DevOps and Developer roles should be assigned to Engineers first.
+_As a general rule of thumb, the DevOps and Developer roles should be assigned to Engineers first.
 If it is determined that those engineers need access to AWS resources via cli, they should be assigned the DevOpsAdmin or PowerUser role at that time.
+This ensures that users abide by a company's required MFA policy._

 ## Original Repo Setup Instructions
 This is a comprehensive toolkit for provisioning AWS accounts for a couple of common scenarios [in a secure way](https://www.thoughtworks.com/insights/blog/using-aws-security-first-class-citizen), with best practices applied by default.
 The kickstarter is using [a set of modules](https://github.com/moritzheiber/terraform-aws-core-modules) which are consistently tested and developed in an ongoing fashion.